PHRaposo/Cluster-Engine-Library-for-OpenMusic/README.md

 Move the Cluster-Engine folder to the OM/Libraries/ folder (it's important to use this location to see all the tutorials pictures in OM).

+* UPDATE september/2021
+ - The function rpredefine-meter was corrected;
+ - New Function: cluster-engine3 - unlimited number of voices.
+ - Thanks to Teemu Heinonen for catching this bug and for the suggestion for the engine with unlimited voices.

+* UPDATE january/2024
+- Added the new function fix-ompatch-rule to avoid lexical closure errors in OM;
+- Added the new file 10b-OM-sharp-interface.lisp only for OM# compatibility.

 ** References